mueslo/openwrt_hass_devicetracker/README.md

 ## Installation

-Simple `opkg install hass` once it is added to the OpenWRT repositories.
+Simply `opkg install hass` once it is added to the OpenWRT repositories.
 Until then, download a package from releases and `opkg install <downloaded_file>`.
 Then you can modify `/etc/config/hass` to your liking and start/enable the service via `service hass start` and `service hass enable`.

 ## Note on missed events